 “While fans of the franchise may baulk at this techno Chucky, Klevberg delivers the resulting gore with an old-fashioned, blood-soaked approach.
 When Chucky starts going mental, the special effects gets practical.
 Flesh is ripped apart, bones shatter and arteries are severed, all while being delivered with a side of black humour.”
 South China Morning Post

 “Despite all these upgrades, Chucky actually seems less intimidating than before.
 Part of this can be blamed on the ugly new character design […] when you get down to it, his personality isn’t all that interesting anymore.
 At least the fact the film doesn’t take itself too seriously can make “Child’s Play” fun to laugh at — a kind of good-bad movie experience…” Variety

 “Child’s Play is a bizarre combination of Bear McCreary’s vinyl-worthy “toy orchestra” score, Tyler Burton Smith’s wonkily coincidence-based screenplay, death sequences of the highest ick-factor, and so much more – but what’s it all make?
 A procedurally rigid Child’s Play that doesn’t scare, only shocks through intermittent violence, and begs the question of why this had to be a Chucky reboot in the first place…” We Got This Covered

-Artist Ghoulish” Gary Pullin was recently commissioned by Orion to produce a limited edition poster (above).
+As part of the movie’s promotion, artist Ghoulish” Gary Pullin was commissioned by Orion to produce a limited edition poster (above).